gimco/meteor-latch/README.md

 This unpair the user in Lath service and remove any information related to Latch.
 After this call the reactive data source `Latch.isPaired` is modified.

-# Integration with accounts-ui
+# Integration with accounts-ui and Bootstrap

-In the case of using the `accounts-ui` package you can use the optional `accounts-ui-latch` package, which extends different templates to add Latch options in the login dropdown.
+In the case of using the `accounts-ui` package you can use the optional `gimco:accounts-ui-latch` package, which extends different templates to add Latch options in the login dropdown.
+Alternatively, if you use Bootstrap with the `ian:accounts-ui-bootstrap-3` you can use the `gimco:accounts-ui-bootstrap-3-latch`.
 To add this package simply run the following command on the Meteor project:

 ~~~~
 meteor add gimco:accounts-ui-latch